-Under a new law, the crime of trespass in the first degree includes intentionally stopping, impeding, delaying or detaining any school bus from being operated for public school purposes "with the intent to commit a crime."
+This includes intentionally stopping, impeding, delaying or detaining any school bus from being operated for public school purposes "with the intent to commit a crime."
 Perpetrators will also be prosecuted in the first degree if they are found guilty of:

-- Entering a public school bus while the door is open to load or unload students without lawful purpose while at a railroad grade crossing or after being forbidden from doing so by the bus driver or other authorized school official; - Refusing to depart the school bus after the bus driver in charge or other school official demands this of said occupant; or - Intentionally destroying, defacing, burning or damaging any public school bus.
+- Entering a public-school bus while the door is open to load or unload students without lawful purpose while at a railroad grade crossing or after being forbidden from doing so by the bus driver or other authorized school official; - Refusing to depart the school bus after the bus driver in charge or other school official demands this of said occupant; or - Intentionally destroying, defacing, burning or damaging any public-school bus.